mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/support-policy/index.md

 #include /services/include/support-policy.tmpl

-## Contacting DataStax Technical Support
+## Contacting {{ model.techMidName }} Technical Support
-To start a support case for issues related to DataStax, please email support@datastax.com.
+To start a support case for issues related to {{ model.techMidName }}, please email support@datastax.com.

 ## Contacting Mesosphere Technical Support
-To start a support case for issues related to DC/OS or the integration of DSE with DC/OS, please email support@mesosphere.com.
+To start a support case for issues related to DC/OS or the integration of {{ model.techShortName }} with DC/OS, please email support@mesosphere.com.